omaralaswad/omaralaswad/README.md

 computer vision, clinical NLP, multimodal search, and explainability — with a focus on building AI that clinicians can actually trust and use.

-Currently preparing for MSc applications in AI / Medical AI (2027 intake) — targeting Erasmus Mundus EMAI and top European universities in Italy and Germany.

 ---